Do you want to skip the read and get right to my pick? The best eCommerce platform among the three is Shopify.

 Because WooCommerce is just a plugin, hosting is not built into its UX.
 Also, depending on whether your WordPress subscription is .com or .org, a third-party host may be necessary.
 In WordPress’ case, BlueHost would be the hosting service of choice.

 Unfortunately, Shopify falters in this context.
 Automated backups are not built into the system and users need to save their stores’ information into *.csv files.
 The list of files that can be backed up is limited only to financial transaction data, customer information, and data on individual products.
+In which case you’re going to be better off with a third-party app to help you out like Rewind.

 BigCommerce has no native backup facility.
 Instead, the platform on third-party backup tools to facilitate data retention, with Rewind being one of its favourite tools.